matrixgpt/matrix-chatgpt-bot/README.md

 5) Verify the correctness of your `env` file and then run the bot setup again (e.g. via `docker-compose up` if you use docker-compose).

 - If you experience this error after adding the bot to a new room but it was working before, you can try to use the command `/discardsession` in the element app to drop the session and trigger a new one.
-In this error case, the error only appears on a specific device, so using another client should work eitherway.
+In this error case, the error only appears on a specific device, so using another client should work eitherway. bot is using.

-## What to do if I get an error saying I'm not logged in?
-- If the bot can't log into your OpenAI account, your session token might not been valid anymore (e.g. you logged out of your OpenAI account through your browser).
-Re-login to your OpenAI account using a machine in the same network as the machine your bot is using.
 Then restart the bot.

 ## I just want to chat with the bot and don't want to deal with encryption problems
 - Set `MATRIX_ENCRYPTION=false` in your env-file and restart the bot.
 If it previously was running with encryption switched on, you need to create a new room with the bot as encryption can't be switched off once it was activated.